haneulshin1030/electronic-trading-platform/with_replication/README.md

-# Chat App
+# Chat App With Replication
 CS 262: Distributed Computing

-Single-server, multi-client chat app in the shell.
+Single-server, multi-client chat app in the shell, built with a replicated backend and message-store persistence.

 ## Wire Protocol
 1. **Account creation.** `create <username>` creates a new account under `<username>` if it is unused and returns a success statement.